sntntn/FitPlusPlus/README.md

 3. **ReservationService**
    - Enables **booking of individual and group training sessions**.
    - Supports **real-time scheduling, cancellation, and availability tracking**.
+   - Integrated with:
+      - PaymentService, for real-time payments of training sessions
-   - Integrated with NotificationService for real-time and email notifications on reservation updates.
+      - NotificationService, for real-time and email notifications on reservation updates.
+      - AnalyticsService, for real-time updates of various training-related statistics of clients and trainers.

 4. **NotificationService**
    - Sends **push and email notifications** to clients and trainers.